 Two hundred and forty two years ago a resolution written by Thomas Jefferson and moved by John Adams passed the Continental Congress.
 It read, in part: “We hold these truths to be self-evident, that all men are created equal, that … Continue reading JEFFERSON STILL LIVES !!!

 Around 150 Sitkans joined other people in other cities around the US in a “Families Belong Together” march.
 To be precise Suzi and I counted 147 people march past us while I was taking pictures.
 We met several more at … Continue reading Remember — It Could Be Us.

 60 years ago, when I was eleven, I got a lot of birthday cards, but they all came from New York and New Jersey.
 Probably all came from within a 30 mile radius of the Empire State Building.
 Five years … Continue reading Reflections on Turning 71

 Two hundred and forty one years ago a resolution written by Thomas Jefferson and moved by John Adams passed the Continental Congress.
-It read, in part: “We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable rights, that among these are life, liberty and the pursuit of happiness.
-That to secure these … Continue reading After 241 Years….
+It read, in part: “We hold these truths to be self-evident, that all men are created equal, that … Continue reading After 241 Years….
 Jefferson Still Lives!